alex-bratu/blockchain_course_module4/README.md

 # blockchain_course_module4
-Smart contracts to play with
+Smart contracts to play with and resolve them